defualt/resume/HOW-TO.markdown

 This setup is for Mac.
 PC will require a variation of this setup.

 - Install [Xcode](https://developer.apple.com/xcode/).
-You may be required to register a free developer account with Apple.  *This is required for installing Command Line Tools*.
+You may be required to register a free developer account with Apple.
+Also when you open Xcode for the first time, you need to install sytem components.  *This is required for installing Command Line Tools*.

-- In Xcode, go to preferences > Downloads.  *This is required for installing Haskell*.
+- In Xcode, go to preferences > Downloads: Install Command Line Tools.  *This is required for installing Haskell*.

+- Go to [github.com](http://www.github.com) and register if you don't have a login yet.

-- Install [GitHub](http://mac.github.com/).
-You may be required to register a free account with GitHub. *This is advised for downloading necessary files.*
+- Install [GitHub](http://mac.github.com/).  *This is advised for downloading necessary files.*

 - In the GitHub application, got to Preferences > Advanced > Install Command Line Tools *This is advised for uploading your files to the GitHub servers.*

 - Install [MacTex](http://mirror.ctan.org/systems/mac/mactex/mactex-basic.pkg). *This is required for generating PDFs.*

-- Restart the computer. *This is probably necessary to make these installations take full effect.*

 - In your Mac, in Application > Utilities, find the "Terminal" application.
 Drag it to your dock. *This is advised for ease of workflow.*